Algebras for Deterministic Computation Are Inherently Incomplete: Extensions of GKAT with Regular Control Flow Operations

 \begin{proof}[Proof of \Cref{thm:GKATO-main}] Let $\mathcal{O}$ be a finite set of regular control flow operations.
 Each operation in $\mathcal{O}$ is defined by a deterministic KAT expression, and thus corresponds to a deterministic KAT automaton, by \Cref{prop:deterministic-iff-language-deterministic,prop:automata-complete}.
 Let $k$ be a natural number strictly greater than the maximum the number of states of these (finitely many) deterministic KAT automata.
 By \Cref{thm:main}, the deterministic guarded language $L_k$ cannot be expressed by any term built up from test expressions and atomic actions using the operations in $\mathcal{O}$.
 In other words, $L_k$ is not generated by $\mathcal{O}$. \end{proof}

-The general intuition behind the proof of \Cref{thm:main} is as follows: for an automaton to accept $L_k$, it must be able to store, in its state, the atom before the most recent action.
-This requires $k$ states (where $k$ is determined by the size of the test alphabet).
+The general intuition behind the proof of \Cref{thm:main} is as follows: for an automaton to accept $L_k$, it must remember the atom before the most recent action.
+This requires $k$ states.
 Determinism implies that these $k$ states form a ``cluster'', and these clusters are completely connected (i.e., clique-like), so that they cannot be decomposed.
 We will formalize this using a property that can be projected along a composition --- i.e, if a composed automaton satisfies this property, then either the operator or one of the operands does, too.
 This will help us pin down the patterns of behavior that cannot appear as a result of repeated composition, but come from the original set of operators.

 \begin{definition} An automaton $(Q, \delta, \iota)$ over alphabets $(\Sigma,T)$ is \emph{$k$-dense} if there exist non-empty subsets $S_1, \ldots, S_k\subseteq Q$, distinct atoms $\alpha_1, \ldots, \alpha_k \in \At_T$ and, for all $1 \leq i, j \leq n$ and $q \in S_i$ an action $p_{qj} \in \Sigma$, such that all of the following hold for all $i,j,m\leq k$: \begin{itemize} \item if $q \in S_i$, then $q$ accepts $\alpha_i$; \item if $i \neq j$ and $q \in S_i$, then there exists a $q' \in S_j$ with $q \transition{\alpha_j}{p_{qj}}_A q'$; and \item if $q \in S_i$ and $q' \in S_j$ such that $p_{qm} = p_{q'm}$, then $i = j$. \end{itemize} \end{definition}